FrankBuchholz/EEP-LUA-Automatic-Train-Control/blockControl_v2/README.md

 - English: [`EEP_Lua_Automatic_Train_Control_v2.pdf`](https://github.com/FrankBuchholz/EEP-LUA-Automatic-Train-Control/blob/main/blockControl_v2/EEP_LUA_Automatic_Train_Control_v2.pdf)
 - German: [`EEP_Lua_Automatische_Zugsteuerung_v2.pdf`](https://github.com/FrankBuchholz/EEP-LUA-Automatic-Train-Control/blob/main/blockControl_v2/EEP_LUA_Automatische_Zugsteuerung_v2.pdf)

-The EEP folder contains 5 working EEP demo layouts with the Lua code and the layout definition included.
+The EEP folder contains several working EEP demo layouts with the Lua code and the layout definition included.

 - Demo 01: This is the first layout to demonstrate how automatic train traffic can be generated on any EEP (model) railway simulator layout, using a Lua script.
 The user doesn't have to (re)write any code, all that is needed is to define the layout by entering data on trains, signals and routes in a set of tables.